concurrencyinc/DS-Interview/README.md

-# DS_Tech_Interview
+# Concurrency's Data Science Technical Interview
-Materials used in technical interviews for data science team
+Materials used in technical interviews for data science team.